 4. Explore finance options

 If you don’t have savings or investment to meet your upfront costs, you should consider finance options.
-You may be able to get a loan from your bank to cover the franchise costs, for example.
+You may qualify for a loan from your bank to cover the franchise costs, for example.

-And don’t forget the cost of set-up and equipment.
-From the office to the workout area to the cafí©, you’ll need to offer the right customer experience.
+It is also important to remember the cost of initial purchase of equipment and set-up.
+From the workout area to the cafe, you’ll need to offer the right customer experience to attract customers to return.
 You can source most of what you need through gym equipment lease or hire purchase to reduce your up-front costs and give you more flexibility with cash flow.

 5. Choose the right location

-The clichí© is ‘location, location, location’ – and it’s true.
-Before you make a commitment, investigate the area to find the ideal site.
+Before you make a commitment, investigate the area to find the ideal site for your franchise.

-If there’s lots of local competition, is there enough demand for you to open a new gym?
-And if there are no other gyms around, is there a reason?
-Do research to find out if any gyms have closed in the last few years due to lack of interest – this is a red flag.
+Is there a lot of local competition already?, is there enough demand for you to open a new gym?
+And if there are no other gyms around, is there a valid reason for this?

 6. Research the local competition

 Go beyond identifying your future competitors.
-Do a mystery shopper exercise to see what their strengths and weaknesses are from a member perspective.
+Find out what your competitors business strengths and weaknesses are from a member perspective.
 Speak to members to determine why they sign up with particular companies, and what they look for in their ideal gym experience.

-This will help you refine the service you offer and market your gym effectively because you’ll be able to tell people why they should choose you over a competitor down the road.
+This will help you refine the service you offer and market your gym more effectively because you can then provide valid benefits that will make a potential customer choose your service over a competitor.

 7. Get to know your customers